VISAGE: Video Instance Segmentation with Appearance-Guided Enhancement: Related Works

 \subsection{Online Video Instance Segmentation}

-Contrary to traditional online approaches~\cite{MaskTrackRCNN, CrossVIS, VISOLO, PCAN}, modern online methods utilize query-based detectors with an emphasis on query association strategy.
+Contrary to traditional online approaches~\cite{MaskTrackRCNN, CrossVIS, VISOLO, PCAN}, modern online methods utilize query-based detectors~\cite{DETR, Deformable-DETR, Mask2Former} with an emphasis on query association strategies.
 Query-based online methods can be divided into two main strategies: query-matching and query-propagation.